 - Arrive early around 8 am

-- Hire a guide for the latest Chichen Itza Facts.
+- Hire a guide they are the knowledgeable ones for Chichen Itza Facts.

 How Old is Chichen Itza